-This year, we partnered with Ventura County Health Care Agency to enact an encampment response program.
-The program consists of a street outreach team along with non-congregate emergency shelter by using motel rooms.
-This project involves proactive engagement with people living in encampments throughout the city, and relocation assistance to emergency shelter where clients are connected with a case manager to work towards a housing plan.
+This year, we partnered with Ventura County Health Care Agency to enact an encampment response program as part of the State's Encampment Resolution Funding program.
+The program consists of a street outreach and case management team, along with non-congregate emergency shelter by using motel rooms.
+This project involves proactive engagement with people living in encampments throughout the city, and relocation assistance to non-congregate emergency shelter where clients are connected with a case manager to work towards a housing plan.